Arabidopsis-Information-Portal/PMR_API/services/metabolite_api/INSTALL.md

 You should receive the success message for both search and list requests issued.

 Note the results received in your terminal.
-You may test the webservice endpoints separately by commenting one of them and running thest module from the command line.
+You may test the webservice endpoints separately by commenting one of them and running the module from the command line.

 ## Documentation Building